facemyfate/PSDPrototype/README.md

 - Course.java
 - Main.java
 - Student.java
+- example_course.csv

 Each java file has information needed to Mark, edit and view attendance of specific students of certain course.
+Example_course.csv contains the details needed to imported.

 Configuration